Rebuilt Title Texas and Salvage Title Rules for Vehicle in Texas

 The major component part description requires detailing of all the major component parts used to repair the vehicle, along with the identification number of the parts.

 Owner information is simply a statement that you are the legal owner of the vehicle, that the vehicle has been rebuilt, that the VIN on the form is the same as that on the vehicle, and a signature of the owner, or the owner’s authorized agent.

 Evidence of inspection for safety is required, and a Certificate of Inspection, mentioned earlier, can eliminate the added title fee.
 This form needs to be completed by specially trained officers in the Department of Public Safety for those prior to September 1, 2003.
 The form certifies that the parts used in the vehicle were inspected and that the vehicle is roadworthy and safe to drive.

-When you have included all of the paperwork and information, you will be able to receive your new title, register and insure the vehicle.
+When you have included all of the paperwork and information, you will be able to receive your new title, register, and obtain insurance for the vehicle.
 It will always bear the title of rebuilt or prior salvage, to ensure that any new buyers are aware of the vehicle’s history.
-Consider to find good insurer for you vehicle even if you become a seller of that car.
+Consider finding good insurance for your vehicle even if you become a seller of that car.

 Find information on Rebuilt Title Laws for Other US States.
 Explore our Vehicle Auctions and Buying With Us.